Viacheslav1510/CI_PP3_Coffee_Machine/README.md

   - User receive their change
   - User see message about updating profit and resources
   - User see message that their drink prepared
+  - User see message how many bonuses they receive
-  - User stories covered: 3, 4, 9
+  - User stories covered: 4, 5, 6, 9
   <details>
   <summary>Money enough Screenshot</summary>
   <img src="docs/features/money_enough.png">